nspcc-dev/neofs-http-gw/README.md

    credentials field
  * "Bearer" cookie with base64-encoded token contents

-For example you have a mobile application frontend with a backend part storing data in NeoFS.
-When user authorizes in mobile app, the backend issues a NeoFS Bearer token and provides it to the frontend.
-Then the mobile app may generate some data and upload it via any available NeoFS HTTP Gateway by adding the corresponding header to the upload request.
+For example, you have a mobile application frontend with a backend part storing data in NeoFS.
+When a user authorizes in the mobile app, the backend issues a NeoFS Bearer token and provides it to the frontend.
+Then, the mobile app may generate some data and upload it via any available NeoFS HTTP Gateway by adding the corresponding header to the upload request.
 Accessing the ACL protected data works the same way.

 ##### Example
-In order to generate bearer token, you need to know container owner key and address of sender who will be do request to NeoFS (in our case it's gateway wallet address).
+In order to generate a bearer token, you need to know the container owner key and the address of the sender who will do the request to NeoFS (in our case, it's a gateway wallet address).

 Suppose we have:
 * **KxDgvEKzgSBPPfuVfw67oPQBSjidEiqTHURKSDL1R7yGaGYAeYnr** (container owner key)
 * **NhVtreTTCoqsMQV5Wp55fqnriiUCpEaKm3** (token owner address)
 * **BJeErH9MWmf52VsR1mLWKkgF3pRm3FkubYxM7TZkBP4K** (container id)

-Firstly we need to encode container id and sender address to base64 (now it's base58).
+Firstly, we need to encode the container id and the sender address to base64 (now it's base58).
 So use **base58** and **base64** utils.

 1. Encoding container id: